 Day 01 – Arrival in Kathmandu 1340m

-Welcome and Greetings to you at the Airport.
+Welcome and Greets to you at the Airport.
 Transfer to Hotel.
 In the evening, short briefing about the Program.

 Day 02 – Kathmandu World Heritage sightseeing.

 Kathamndu sightseeing Program Like : Kathmandu Darbar square, Pahupatinath hindu temple,

 Boudhanatha Buddhist temple.
 Hindu and Buddhist culture temple sightseeing.

 Day 03 - Drive to Besisahar to Nagdi (930m)

 We're up early for our scenic drive from Kathmandu, on the Kathmandu-Pokhara highway along the Trishuli and Marsyangdi Rivers, to the starting part of our trek on the Annapurna circuit.
 It will take us approximately 6 hours of driving, Checking first Trekking permit then walk 1 hour to Nadgi where will be our first camp at the bottom of Khudi river.
 This evening we introduce our Nepali staff.

 Walk to Bhulbule then cross the Marshandgi River to North.
 Hike up to several small village and farmers fields to Bahundana where the Lunch set up.
 From here you can see the specticulars views of landscapes towards Annapurna trekking trail and Marshandgi river.
 Then walk down to Ghermuphant gurung village with big thundering Water fall views.
 Again cross the suspension bridge walk to small village sirubari and steeply climb to Jagat Tibetan village.